-Semifinal games will be played at designated sites on Tuesday or Wednesday, October 20 or 21, and the Regional Finals will be held on Friday or Saturday, October 23 or 24.
+Semifinal games will be played at designated sites on Tuesday or Wednesday, October 19 or 20, and the Regional Finals will be held on Friday or Saturday, October 22 or 23.
 All Regional dates and times shall be determined by the host school.

-F. Eight Class 2A and eight Class 3A sites shall be selected by the IHSA Office to host the Semifinal and Final games for each Sectional Tournament.
-Sectional Semifinal games will be played at designated sites on Tuesday or Wednesday, October 27 or 28, and the Sectional Finals will be played on Friday or Saturday, Oct.
-30 or 31.
-All Sectional dates and times shall be determined by the host school.

-G. Four Class 2A and four Class 3A sites shall be selected by the IHSA Office to host the Super-Sectional games.
-Super-Sectional games will be played on Tuesday, Nov.3.
-All Super-Sectional start times shall be determined by the host school.

-H. The Class 2A and Class 3A Semifinal and Final games of the State Final will be played on Nov.
-6-7 at Hoffman Estates High School.
+- F. Eight Class 2A and eight Class 3A sites shall be selected by the IHSA Office to host the Semifinal and Final games for each Sectional Tournament.
+Sectional Semifinal games will be played at designated sites on Tuesday or Wednesday, October 26 or 27, and the Sectional Finals will be played on Friday or Saturday, Oct.
+29-30.
+All Sectional dates and times shall be determined by the host school. - G. Four Class 2A and four Class 3A sites shall be selected by the IHSA Office to host the Super-Sectional games.
+Super-Sectional games will be played on Tuesday, Nov.
+2. All Super-Sectional start times shall be determined by the host school. - H. The Class 2A and Class 3A Semifinal and Final games of the State Final will be played on Nov.
+5 and 6 at Hoffman Estates High School.